Brazzaville, Republic of the Congo: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and E. Ensure that you find the necessary kind.
-The majority of adapters currently available are just plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most places.
+A plug adapter that supports outlet types C and E. Ensure that you find the right kind.
+The majority of adapters that you can buy are simply plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most areas.

 Airplane phone mount